GVogeler/mol2cei/README.md

 # mol2cei
-Conversions of TEI XML export from documents describe in Manus Online (MOL)
+Conversions of TEI XML export from documents described in Manus Online (MOL)

 author: Georg Vogeler, University of Graz